abuiles/ember-101/hands-on.md

 [ ] application:main ......... undefined
 ~~~~~~~~

-That's the **Ember** resolver trying to find things, we don't need to
+That's the **Ember** resolver trying to find things.
+We don't need to
-worry about understanding all of it now.
+worry about understanding all of it right now.

 Coming back to the **Adapter**, if we open the **ember-inspector** and
 grab the instance of the **Application** route